argonne-lcf/user-guides/docs/ai-testbed/cerebras/miscellaneous.md

 [Ways to port your model](https://docs.cerebras.net/en/latest/wsc/port/index.html)

 ## Grafana WsJob Dashboard for Cerebras jobs
+A Grafana dashboard provides support for visualizing, querying, and exploring the CS2 system’s metrics and enables to access system logs and traces.
 See the Cerebras documentation for the [Job Information Dashboard](https://docs.cerebras.net/en/latest/wsc/getting-started/grafana.html#wsjob-dashboard)

 Here is a summary (tested to work on Ubuntu and MacOS)<br>